dbrizov/NaughtyAttributes/README.md

 ## Drawer Attributes
 Provide special draw options to serialized fields.
 A field can have only one DrawerAttribute.
-If a field has more than one, only the top one will be used.
+If a field has more than one, only the bottom one will be used.

 ### Slider
 The same as Unity's **Range** attribute.